Skip to Content

 Magnetic Island is one of Australia’s many hidden gems.
 Located just a quick ferry hop from Townsville, it’s both accessible and wild!
 Here’s a guide to finding one of my favourite spots on the island; Florence Bay, by taking one of the many short hikes accessible from the road.

-In this guide, I’ll give you a quick rundown of how to get to his beautiful bay, and what to expect once you arrive.
+In this guide, I’ll give you directions to hike to this beautiful bay with tips and what to expect once you arrive.

 How to Get to Magnetic Island